CAPC Guidelines:

 Species

 Neosporosis is an important neuromuscular disease of domestic dogs world-wide.
-The causative parasite, Neospora caninum, cycles between canine definitive hosts and herbivore intermediate hosts, most notably cattle.
+The causative parasite, Neospora caninum, cycles between canine definitive hosts and herbivore intermediate hosts, most notably cattle, and is the leading cause of bovine abortion and stillbirth and neuromuscular disorder in dogs.
 Congenital N. caninum infections occur in both cattle and dogs.

 Stages